evmoreno/AI-WildLife-Conservation/README.md

 Binding Tip
 For example, on a Linux system, "Binds":["/etc/iotedge/storage/:/iotedge/storage/"] means the directory /etc/iotedge/storage on your host system is mapped to the directory /iotedge/storage/ in the container.

-You can deploy Azure Services as container modules to IoT Edge!
+You can deploy so many Azure Services as container modules to IoT Edge - https://github.com/microsoft/containerregistry/blob/master/docs/dockerhub-to-mcr-repo-mapping.md!